A WELCOME FROM JANET

 Thanks for visiting!
 If you love books, history, travel or 20th century nostalgia I hope you’ll find something of interest here.

-My next mystery is set on the remote Outer Hebrides of Scotland – the idea came after a wild camping holiday on Barra and the Uists!
-I’ve more or less finished writing this, and it’s in the stages of final editing & proofing, prior to publication in Spring 2012.
+Another of my mysteries, The Haunting of Kulah, is set on the remote Outer Hebrides of Scotland – the idea came after a wild camping holiday on Barra and the Uists!

 If like me, you grew up in the 1960s, then you’ll love my childhood memoirs – an unashamedly nostalgic depiction of both Scotland and the North East of England in the 1960s – the heyday of the Beatles!

 I also run a micro publishing business, MacLeod Trotter Books, specialising in paperbacks and ebooks.
-The novels regularly appear in ebook bestseller charts: The Jarrow Trilogy are in the Kindle top 100, and seven in the top ten of the Family Saga category.
+The novels regularly appear in ebook bestseller charts: The Tea Planter’s Daughter was an Amazon Kindle top ten bestseller, as well as being a bestseller in France, Russia and Italy.
+The Jarrow Trilogy and Tyneside Sagas have topped the Kindle Family Saga category.
 Vanishing of Ruth has been a bestseller for Waterstones e-charts.
 My blog sometimes throws a spotlight on the exciting world of digital publishing and book events in general.
 So please feel free to join in.

 If you want to get in touch or leave comments, I’d be pleased to hear from you.